top of page

 However, even flowers that are typically reliable, will not press nicely if they are not in great shape.

 All of the colours will eventually fade a bit over the years but that’s the beauty of it!
-As a sustainable business, we don't use glues and resins in our natural processes.

 bottom of page